stjudecloud/docs/docs/guides/data/data-request.md

 Finally, click the green button.
 If you already have access to the data you selected in the browser, the button will read *Get Data Now*.
 If you are submitting a DAA and requesting data access, the button will read *Submit Request*.

-This will direct you to the [Manage Data](https://platform.stjude.cloud/requests/manage) page where you can see the status of the data request you just made as well the history of any of your previous data requests.
+This will direct you to the [Manage Data](https://platform.stjude.cloud/requests/manage) page where you can see the status of the data request you just made, as well the history of any of your previous data requests.

 ![](../../images/guides/data/request-data-new-2.png)